mexomagno/arduitunes/README.md

   <p>If you want to play the music on your subwoofer, headphones, or other, you can use an audio jack connector, wich is basicly this stuff:</p>
   <img src="http://users.dcc.uchile.cl/~acastro/random/chassis.gif" alt="chassis.gif" height="150px;"><br></li>
 <li><strong>Some resistors</strong>
-<p>One 330 Ω resistor for each voice, two 330 Ω resistors for current limiting on the leds and one 1 kΩ resistor for volume limiting.
+<p>One 330 Ω resistor for each voice, two 330 Ω resistors for current limiting on the leds and one resistor of <strong>at least 1 kΩ</strong> for volume limiting.
 You can use different but similar values of resistors if you want.</p></li>
 <li><strong>2 potentiometers</strong>
 <p>I reccomend 2 10kΩ pots.</p></li>
 <li><strong>Two leds</strong></li>